 Predicting and proactively resolving service outages

 Predicting or forecasting a service outage enables organizations to move from being reactive to being preventive.
-Being predictive means organizations can contain smaller issues from becoming larger problems, prevent service outages, take timely actions, and focus on key value drivers.
+Being predictive means organizations can contain smaller issues before they become larger problems, prevent service outages, take timely actions, and focus on key value drivers.
 Predictive features help organizations to maximize the IT performance and save the time and cost required to manage IT environments.

 The AI-based service-centric prediction in BMC Helix AIOpsconsumes service health indicators and metrics from multicloud and hybrid IT environments.
 It has the capability to predict service outages and helps in identifying and fixing issues before they happen.
 As a result, it helps reduce an organization's overall mean time to resolve (MTTR).